 What is Overdraft?

 Overdraft is a financial instrument in which the money can still be withdrawn from the current or savings account, even if the account balance goes below zero.
-It is a type of extension of limit offered by banks and that money is said to be ‘overdrawn’.
+It is a type of extension of monetary limit offered by banks and that money is said to be ‘overdrawn’.
 An authorized overdraft limit is assigned for each customer depending on their relationship with the bank.
 The customer can withdraw money up till the assigned limit.
 Banks do charge interest rate on the money withdrawn in form of overdraft.

-About Overdraft Account
+Overdraft Account – Features

 Overdraft is a significantly useful feature provided by the banks, as it offers aid to businesses in terms of cash flow to meet their working capital expenditure.
 Businesses often have to wait for the payments from their clients and this results in delayed payments from their side as well.
 With the support of overdraft in their current accounts, businesses can sign cheques for their clients beyond the available funds in their account.
-This prevents cheque dishonour and maintains the reputations of the business, as well.
+This prevents cheque dishonour and maintains the reputation of the business, as well.